Woman using laptop with yellow background, Internet contention ratio concept.

 Is a low contention ratio good?

-A low contention ratio is great!
-It means your NBN speed is consistently fast, and the provider you’re with is catering to lots of customers on its network.
-If you’re not satisfied with your internet experience, it might be time to shop around for an NBN provider with a higher typical evening speed.
+The lower the internet contention ratio, the better.
+A low contention ratio means your NBN speed is consistently fast, and the provider you’re with is better at catering to the customers on its network.

-However, it’s rare that ISPs will advertise contention rations, even if they’re amazing.
-What is more common is for providers to advertise typical evening speeds on each NBN tier offered, which list the average download speed achieved by most customers during that busy 7-11pm period.
+However, it’s rare that ISPs advertise contention ratios.
+In Australia, providers instead advertise the typical evening speeds offered on NBN or broadband plans.
+Typical evening speeds refer to the average download speed achieved by most customers during peak hours.

 Finding a plan with a fast typical evening speed is a good indicator of a low contention ratio.
-It’s important to be happy with your NBN speed, but make sure you find the right plan for your budget and your needs!
+The downside is that most broadband plans are priced by speed, so you’ll need to find a balance between performance and budget.

 Share this article